 - Aggressive way: As it was mentioned above, most often the pen of the cup is the «Flag» pattern.
 The aggressive way involves entering the market after the breakdown of the flag’s cloth.
 Stop-loss is placed below the candlestick, which broke through the cloth.

-- Conservative way: The conservative way, in accordance with the classical technical analysis rules involves breaking the technical line, rolling back to it and entering the position only after the price has been cut off from the line.
+- Conservative way: The conservative way, by the classical technical analysis rules involves breaking the technical line, rolling back to it and entering the position only after the price has been cut off from the line.
 Stop-loss is placed below the bump candlestick.

 Take-profit, as in all other TA patterns, corresponds to the pattern’s depth.
-Measure the distance between bottom of the cup and break of the handle (Picture 4).
-Place your stop loss in accordance to your risk management tolerance and trading plan.
+Measure the distance between the bottom of the cup and the break of the handle (Picture 4).
+Place your stop loss by your risk management tolerance and trading plan.